powertac/powertac-experiment-scheduler/README.md

 ## Brokers

+The orchestrator currently uses json files within the orchestrator's working directory to manage brokers.
+Options to manage brokers via the web UI will be added in the first update.

-At this time there are docker images for the following brokers:
+At this time the docker images for the following brokers are created during the orchestrator's first startup:

 * TUC_TAC_2020
 * AgentUDE17